tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 It's Alice's account, so she (and only she) has root.
-Dad has total control over the account (has every possible permission).
+Bob, the dad, has total control over the account (has every possible permission).
-The doctor can view, upload, and make notes.
+Carol, the doctor, can view, upload, and make notes.
-The teacher can make notes but not see any data.
+Dave, the teacher, can make notes but not see any data.
-Alice's aunt provides care but not management.
+Ellen, Alice's aunt, provides care but not management.

 Here's the permissions table: